18F/analytics.usa.gov/README.md

 ## analytics.usa.gov

-A project to publish website analytics for the US federal government.
+Analytics.usa.gov is a product of the [Digital Analytics Program (DAP)](https://github.com/digital-analytics-program/gov-wide-code) to deliver website analytics from thousands of US federal government websites to the public.

 For a detailed description of how the site works, read [18F's blog post on analytics.usa.gov](https://18f.gsa.gov/2015/03/19/how-we-built-analytics-usa-gov/).